 One of the most well-known news apps around and home to 2,500 reporters in 200 locations, Reuters covers absolutely everything you could think to quantify as news, so you’re unlikely to miss a thing while using this app.
 It provides a personalized experience, breaking news alerts, and can even help you to keep an eye on the stock market.
 The Editorial Highlights feature means you catch up on events quickly, and you can choose to save an article for reading later with offline mode and a night mode.

-Inkl is on a mission to rid you of clickbait articles, and aims to curate and bring you a stream of news that is trustworthy.
+Inkl is on a mission to rid you of clickbait articles and aims to curate and bring you a stream of trustworthy news.
 You can filter newsrooms that are most important to you so that your feed is always bringing you the articles you want to read, from the writers you care about.
-It’s fast and it has a very modern layout that is easy to use and — best of all — it’s completely ad-free.
+It’s fast and it has a very modern layout that is easy to use and it’s completely ad-free.
+You do have to pay a monthly subscription fee of $10 to access the service after your seven-day free trial — but an Inkl subscription means you have access to a range of publications, and is a lot cheaper than supporting each separately, especially if you like to sample a lot of different news services.

 News360 is one of the most well-known news aggregation apps for a reason.
 The app looks great, it’s very straightforward, and offers rich content.
 The way it allows you to search for your favorite topics or specific news sites makes it similar to Flipboard, and it works just as well.
 Not only does it offer integration with iMessage, but it also has an Apple Watch app for iOS users.
 You can connect the app to your Facebook, Twitter, and Google Plus to share the news, and it supports Pocket, Instapaper, and Evernote integration.
 It also allows you to save stories, so you can read them later.